GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 {% Aside %}

 All [Chrome API][doc-apis] event listeners and methods restart the service worker 30 second termination timer.
-To learn more about the extension service worker lifecycle, see [TBD](tbd)
+See [Extension service worker lifecycle](tdb) to learn more.

 {% endAside %}